-LEVEL II

-Misbehavior that disrupts the learning climate of the school.
+LEVEL II - Misbehavior that disrupts the learning climate of the school.
 These misbehaviors are usually handled by the principal.

 Examples:

 - 1. Fighting.

+- 2. Use of any aerosols, perfumes or sprays

-- 2. Throwing objects.
+- 3. Throwing objects.

-- 3. Class cutting.
+- 4. Class cutting.

-- 4. Truancy.

-- 5. Driving violations.
+- 5. Truancy.

 - 6. Disrespect to persons in authority.

+- 7. Non-compliance with group instructions when on field trips, etc.

-- 7. Excessive disciplinary referrals from teachers.
+- 8. Excessive disciplinary referrals from teachers.

-- 8. Leaving building without permission.
+- 9. Leaving building without permission.

-- 9. Public displays of affection.
+- 10. Public displays of affection.

-- 10. Misconduct that endangers safety and well being of others.
+- 11. Misconduct that endangers safety and well being of others.

-- 11. Unmodified continuing Level I behavior.
+- 12. Unmodified continuing Level I behavior.

-- 12. Forged notes or any form of misrepresentation of documentation or identity.

-- 13. Harassment/Bullying
+- 13. Forged notes.

+- 14. Harassment of others.

-- 14. Tussling.
+- 15. Tussling.

-- 15. Petty vandalism.
+- 16. Petty vandalism.

-- 16. Aiding and abetting.
+- 17. Aiding and abetting.

-- 17. Possessing a radio/tape system, a Walkman device, radio, portable music system or telephone paging device is prohibited within the school during the instructional day.
+- 18. Use of a cell/mobile phone, radio/tape system, a walkman device, radio, portable music system or telephone paging device is prohibited within the school during the instructional day.

-- 18. Insubordination.
+- 19. Insubordination.

-- 19. Damage of property.
+- 20. Damage of property.